mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 * [Openshift](https://www.redhat.com/en/technologies/cloud-computing/openshift) cluster or any other Kubernetes engine such as [EKS](https://aws.amazon.com/eks/) or [GKE](https://cloud.google.com/kubernetes-engine).
 For this demonstration, I have an [Openshift Installation](https://docs.openshift.com/container-platform/4.15/installing/overview/index.html).

-> A [single node Openshift install](https://docs.openshift.com/container-platform/4.15/installing/installing_sno/install-sno-installing-sno.html) will also work adequately.
+_A [single node Openshift install](https://docs.openshift.com/container-platform/4.15/installing/installing_sno/install-sno-installing-sno.html) will also work adequately._

 __Container Registry__

 * You also need a container registry, for my deployment I have chosen to enable the in-built [Gitlab Container registry](https://docs.gitlab.com/ee/user/packages/container_registry/)

-> Technically, it makes more sense to have a separate container registry solution such as [harbor](https://goharbor.io/docs/2.12.0/install-config/) or [quay](https://docs.projectquay.io/deploy_red_hat_quay_operator.html).
+_Technically, it makes more sense to have a separate container registry solution such as [harbor](https://goharbor.io/docs/2.12.0/install-config/) or [quay](https://docs.projectquay.io/deploy_red_hat_quay_operator.html)._

 __Container Tooling__

-* For the container image builds I will be using [buildah](https://buildah.io/) since it provides the capability to generate OCI container images.
+* For container image builds, I am using [buildah](https://buildah.io/) since it provides the capability to generate OCI container images.

 * For local container image build and testing, I would also encourage the use of [podman](https://podman.io/)